AlgorexHealth/sentinel_common_data_model/files/800_20file061020_ref_provider.md

 1. `ProviderID` links to the same-named variable in the Dispensing, Diagnosis, Procedure, and if populated, the Prescribing tables.

-2. CMS Provider Taxonomy & Specialty Codes: Use only those values found in "Specialty Codes" Reference Table.
+2. CMS Provider Taxonomy & Specialty Codes: Use only those values found in "PVD.specialty" Table, located within the [Reference Tables](SCDM_v8.0.0_reference_tables_v1.0.0.xlsx).
 These are a subset from the [CMS Taxonomy Crosswalk.](https://www.cms.gov/Medicare/Provider-Enrollment-and-Certification/MedicareProviderSupEnroll/Downloads/TaxonomyCrosswalk.pdf)

 [Return to SCDM Version 8.0.0 Table of Contents](800_00FM_atoc_scdm.md)